 Do not use garlic in a metal drinker – garlic will corrode it.

-There are many herbs that are recommended to aid in chickens health and digestion.
+Many herbs are recommended to aid in chickens’ health and digestion.
 In fact, some commercial chicken concerns have started adding oregano and cinnamon oil to their birds’ diet.

 - Oregano – is the clear favorite for a healthful boost.
-It is said to boost the immune system and helps to guard against certain infections such as salmonella, infectious bronchitis, avian influenza and E. coli.
+It boosts the immune system and helps guard against certain infections such as salmonella, infectious bronchitis, avian influenza, and E. coli.

 - Turmeric – has great antibiotic and anti-infective benefits.